Stock-Engine/stock-engine-frontend/README.md

         * At the end squash everything to a single commit.
 5. Repository requires linear history, so please avoid merging.

+### Project requirements that need actions
+Project uses Google FCM to communicate with browsers.
+In order to test it one must create firebase project and initialize it for web use.
+Credentials should be stored in `.env` file.
+Template is given in the `.env.template` file.
+It seems that FCM works on localhost only on Chrome browser, otherwise it requires https to work.

 ## How to install
 1. Clone the repository with `git clone git@github.com:Stock-Engine/stock-engine-frontend.git`
 2. Run `scripts/install.sh`